Coast Guard medevacs shark attack victim from fishing vessel 35 miles off Grand Isle, Louisiana

-A Coast Guard MH-65 Dolphin helicopter crew from Air Station New Orleans approaches the fishing vessel Moon Glow approximately 35 miles southeast of Grand Isle, Louisiana, Sept.
+A Coast Guard MH-65 Dolphin helicopter crew from Air Station New Orleans hoists an injured man from the fishing vessel Moon Glow approximately 35 miles southeast of Grand Isle, Louisiana, Sept.
 3, 2021.
-The helicopter crew medevaced a 64-year-old man who sustained a severe leg injury when he fell into the water and was attacked by a shark.
-(U.S. Coast Guard photo, courtesy Air Station New Orleans)
+Coast Guard watchstanders received notification at 12:51 a.m. that the 64-year-old man had sustained a severe leg injury when he fell into the water and was attacked by a shark.
+(U.S. Coast Guard video, courtesy Air Station New Orleans)

 |Date Taken: